izo0x90/versioned_lru_cache/README.md

 session and can make the caching even more efficient.

 ## Motivation
-There a million caveats I want to cover here but I will leave those for the section bellow.
+There a quite a few caveats I want to cover here but I will leave those for the section bellow.

 The general idea here is that we have some time consuming work that takes place